Persecution of Ahmadis: India

 In India, Ahmadis are Muslims by law.
 This is supported by a verdict from the Kerala High Court on 8 December 1970 in the case of Shihabuddin Imbichi Koya Thangal vs K.P.
 Ahammed Koya, citation A.I.R.
 1971 Ker 206.
 In this landmark ruling, the court determined that Ahmadis are Muslims and that they cannot be declared apostates by other Muslim sects because they hold true to the two fundamental beliefs of Islam: that there is no god but Allah and that Muhammad is a messenger of God.
 There were two similar judicial pronouncement that happened in Colonial India that is the 1916 Patna High Court verdict on Hakim Khalil Ahmad v Malik Israfi case and the 1922 Madras High Court verdict on Narantakath Avullah v.
 Parakkal Mammu case.
 The Ahmadiyya counsel on both these cases was Muhammad Zafarullah Khan.

 While Ahmadis are considered Muslims by law and there are no legal restrictions on their religious activities, they are not permitted by fellow Muslims of other sects to sit on the All India Muslim Personal Law Board, a body of religious leaders that the Indian government recognizes as representative of Indian Muslims.

-One of the most prominent holy place of Ahmadiyyas, the birth place of founder Mirza Ghulam Ahmad is situated in Qadian, Gurdaspur district, Punjab, India.
+One of the most prominent holy place of Ahmadiyyas, the birthplace of founder Mirza Ghulam Ahmad is situated in Qadian, Gurdaspur district, Punjab, India.